Finding Data: Data on Health

 - OECD Health Data

-Examines national health systems from 1960 forward for OECD member countries in a general, demographic, economic, and social context.
+Examines national health systems from 1960 forward for OECD member countries and select non-OECD countries in a general, demographic, economic, and social context.

 - Oregon Health Insurance Experiment, 2008-2010